dirien/cfgmgmtcamp-2025-discover-pulumi-through-hands-on-practice/00-create-kubernetes-cluster.md

 > **Important:**
 > If you run Pulumi for the first time, you will be asked to log in.
 Follow the instructions on the screen to
 > login.
 You may need to create an account first, don't worry it is free.

+### Have a look at the Pulumi Cloud Console

+After you have logged in, you can have a look at the Pulumi Cloud Console at https://app.pulumi.com/ to see your projects and stacks.

+Go click around and see what you can find.
+You will see the projects you create in this workshop here.

+Also, there is the tab item `Environmet` tab, which we will use later in the workshop to create different Pulumi ESC environments.

 ## Creating A New Project